Kaillie Humphries: Early years

-She was born in Calgary to parents Cheryl and Ray Simundson; he was a financial planner.
+Kaillie Simundson was born in Calgary to Ray Simundson, a financial planner, and Cheryl Simundson.
 At age 7, after handling the gold medal of an Olympic swimmer, she set a goal to win a gold medal herself.
 She took up ski racing and, at age 14, was named to the Canadian national development team.
 She attended the National Sport School in Calgary.
 She competed in alpine skiing until the age of 16, when she retired from the sport after breaking both legs in separate crashes.
 In 2002, she began her bobsled career as a brakewoman and was an alternate to the Canadian team at the 2006 Winter Olympics in Torino.